-Talking of markets, The Boqueria Food Market is obviously a ‘must-see' at any time of year, but particularly in the winter months.
+Talking of markets, The Boqueria Food Market in Barcelona is obviously a ‘must-see' at any time of year, but particularly in the winter months.
 It is much quieter, and also seems to me to look a lot cooler at night in the winter.
 I loved the little Christmas tree outside!

 Walking La Rambla